roberino/linqinfer/docs/async-pipelines.md

 ## Text example

-The text namespace implements asyncronous pipelines to extract data from a HTTP source.
+The text namespace implements asynchronous pipelines to extract data from a HTTP source.

 ```cs